Many Coloradans 70 & Older Struggling To Find COVID Vaccines

-“So now we’re going to get some freedom probably,” said Sue.
-At 77 and 73 years old, and in good health, they are part of the 70 plus category of more than 560,000 Coloradans, most of whom are still waiting for the vaccine.
+“So now we’re going to get some freedom, probably,” said Sue.
+At 77 and 73 years old, and in good health, they are part of the 70+ category of more than 560,000 Coloradans, most of whom are still waiting for the vaccine.

 It took some work and a son who pushed them a little.
 They went on the internet and made phone calls.